Free: Healthy 5-Ingredient Meals EbookGet It Now

 More Healthy Shrimp Recipes

-If you like this recipe, you might also like some of these other healthy shrimp recipes:
+If you like this cocktail shrimp recipe, you might also like some of these other ways to make shrimp:

-This easy Mexican shrimp cocktail recipe (two options) is made with simple ingredients in just 10 minutes, and features the best zesty, fresh shrimp cocktail sauce.
+This easy Mexican shrimp cocktail recipe takes just 10 minutes, with simple ingredients.
+It has the best zesty, fresh shrimp cocktail sauce!